Galaxy Enhance-X app to be available on Galaxy S22 Ultra in 'two to three weeks'

 As indicated in a recent blog post, the photo editing app will also be available for A-Series devices “soon,” though an exact timeframe wasn’t shared.

-Header image credit: Samsung
+Image credit: Samsung

 Via: SamMobile